SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 * Etoile = ET

 #### Old Type & New Type
-Upon it's initial release until 2015, PSO2 was saturated with a certain class of weapon that required you to throw meseta at the
+Upon it's initial release until 2015, PSO2 was saturated with a certain class of weapon that required you to throw meseta at the Item Lab NPCs to improve the strength of your weapon with a heavy dose of RNG (Random Number Generator).
+The process was long and required large sums of meseta and materials, it was a common process to go from riches to rags with this system.

+While some strange and masochistic players enjoyed this lengthy and costly process, a growing number of players did not.
+SEGA implemented a new type of weapon class called **"New Type"** or **NT**, which eventually phased out the older system and weapons now dubbed as **"Old Type"** or **OT**.

+NT weapons were different as they featured an EXP bar and no RNG to improve them.
+Weapon EXP was gained by using other weapons as **Grind EXP**, which also increased the grind cap to +35.
+(Old Types were capped at +10.)

 #### Mags & Photon Blasts